 About Our DC Intellectual Property Law Practice

-The Alderman Law Office was founded in 1994 by Elliott Alderman to provide cost-effective legal help to sophisticated software, multimedia, e-commerce, technology and Internet companies, as well as to successful content creators, songwriters, musicians, writers, publishers, and visual and performance artists.
-The firm also provides business advice to clients interested in protecting and monetizing their brands, technology and content.
+The Alderman Law Office was founded in 1994 by Elliott Alderman to provide practical, cost-effective legal help to sophisticated software, multimedia, e-commerce, technology and Internet companies, as well as to successful content creators, songwriters, musicians, writers, publishers, and visual and performance artists.
+We also provide business advice to clients interested in protecting and monetizing their brands, technology and content.